 Structured learning activities with a focus on strengthening Aboriginal and culturally diverse community practices, for example, the Aboriginal Cultural Knowledge Program or Cultural Experience (Aboriginal and culturally diverse communities).

-learning and developing a specific creative skill (private or group based) delivered in person or 'virtually' (includes tuition delivered by technology, such as Skype, with live interaction between the student and tutor/teacher) through a set of lessons/activities/workshops
+- Learning and developing a specific creative skill (private or group based) delivered in person or online* through a set of lessons/activities/workshops or performances/events.

-cultural and creative learning experiences that provide skills and knowledge of cultural identity: for example, Aboriginal cultural learning workshops.
+- Cultural and creative learning experiences that provide skills and knowledge of cultural identity, for example, Aboriginal cultural learning workshops.
 Experiences may be delivered in person or online*.

-masterclass or question time with a high-profile artist/performer, relating to skills and artform development.
+- masterclass or question time relating to skills and artform development.

 What types of activities are excluded from the program?

 after-school care services with no structured creative arts program

 membership fees that do not include a structured creative arts program

 school run competitions, concerts, drama programs, including weekend activities or interschool competitions or activities.